-Maths Week is all about making the most of maths in your own setting – and sharing your practice with other people through Twitter.
+Maths Week is all about making the most of maths with your learners – and sharing your practice with other people through Twitter.
 Anyone involved in maths teaching or support for post-16 learners with learning difficulties and/or disabilities is welcome to get involved.
 You don’t need to be a Natspec member.

 - set individual maths challenges for specific learners

-- invite in parents/carers who may have their own negative experience of maths learning to take part in fun maths activities with their young people
+- invite parents/carers or supporters who may have their own negative experience of maths learning to take part in fun maths activities alongside the learner

-- arrange for all teachers (whatever their subject) to put an explicit focus on the maths involved in their sessions
+- ask all teachers (whatever their subject) to put an explicit focus on the maths involved in their sessions during this week

-- create or display posters which point out to learners the maths involved in key tasks associated with particular vocational areas
+- create visuals which show learners the maths involved in key tasks associated with particular vocational areas

-- organise a drop-in lunchtime session for all the different staff across your setting who are involved in teaching maths to learners with learning difficulties and/or disabilities to swap resources and ideas
+- organise an online drop-in session for all the different staff across your setting who are involved in teaching maths to learners with learning difficulties and/or disabilities to swap resources and ideas

 - use our Maths Week logo to badge everything connected with Maths Week across your organisation.